Study with us

 The book will be selected by our expert panel, who will make their selection according to the following criteria:

-1) Contribution to a deeper understanding of the Islamic tradition/Muslim world;
+1) Contribution to a deeper understanding of the Islamic tradition, Muslim world or Muslim communities;

 2) Originality;